-The upper-story houses in Valby Have are in dire need of new recycling bins that enable waste separation in the different compartments, as mandated by the Copenhagen Municipality.
-Valby Have is one out of 3 testing areas in Copenhagen that was developed to investigate the advantages and challenges with creating multifunctional solutions in public spaces.
+The upper-story houses in Valby Have were in dire need of new recycling bins that enable waste separation in the different compartments, as mandated by the Copenhagen Municipality.
 The project presented both challenges and opportunities; a challenge because simply increasing the number of recycling bins was spatially not possible, but an opportunity because it would not only respond to the recycling needs but also enhance the public realm of the neighborhood.

-The ideas generated in this project have formed an idea catalogue, which will hopefully inspire co-designing processes of sustainable waste separation solutions in other areas with similar challenges.
-The open ended approach to waste separation solutions helps to show that there isn't just a single or final solution to the question of sustainable waste management - it is an ongoing process requiring a close and collaborative effort from all involved parties.
+The ideas generated formed an idea catalogue, which will hopefully inspire co-designing processes for sustainable waste separation solutions in other areas.
+The open ended approach helps show that there isn't just a single answer to the question of sustainable waste management - it is an iterative process that requires a collaborative effort.

 Share this Project